Connecting to Microsoft Azure ExpressRoute

 Megaport supports ExpressRoute access to both peering interfaces: Azure Private and Microsoft (Public) peering.
 Azure Private does not require approval and is available instantly, but Microsoft (Public) peering requires manual validation of public IP space by Microsoft, and some public endpoints (such as Office 365) require additional validation.
 Both of these peering interfaces are delivered through a single VXC using 802.1ad configuration.

 The following figure shows a typical ExpressRoute deployment.

 The VXC connecting to Microsoft contains two “inner” VLANs.
 These are referred to as the C-Tagged VLANs and are configured in the Azure console.
 The “outer” VLAN tag is called the S-Tag and is the VLAN assigned to the VXC in the Megaport Portal.

-To deploy an ExpressRoute connection, you need to choose your ExpressRoute plan and deploy this in the Azure console.
-When deployed, get a service key.
+To deploy an ExpressRoute connection, you need to choose your ExpressRoute plan and deploy the ExpressRoute circuit in the Azure console.
+When deployed, you get a service key.
 Copy the service key and log in to the Megaport Portal.